-- to raise money
+- to raise money from private donations and

 Homelessness also negatively impacts economic development opportunities in our community, which already suffers from high unemployment and high levels of concentrated poverty.
 Those willing to invest in our community, or even considering relocating a company here, say our homelessness issue is a problem and that it appears we lack the social conscience to address it.
 We know that’s not true, but the perception harms our economic development efforts.
 We must work together to address this issue.

 Housing One Homeless Person Can Save Fresno $11,872 a Year